hashicorp/nomad/website/source/guides/operations/federation.md

 ---
 layout: "guides"
-page_title: "Federating a Nomad Cluster"
+page_title: "Multi-region Federation"
-sidebar_current: "guides-cluster-federation"
+sidebar_current: "guides-operations-federation"
 description: |-
   Learn how to join Nomad servers across multiple regions so users can submit jobs to any server in any region using global federation.
 ---

-# Federating a Cluster
+# Multi-region Federation

 Because Nomad operates at a regional level, federation is part of Nomad core.
 Federation enables users to submit jobs or interact with the HTTP API targeting